Writing your life insurance in trust

 Let’s take a look at how you write your life insurance in trust, so you can ensure you’re making the most of your selfless investment.

-What is writing life insurance in trust?
+What is life insurance in trust?

 Insurance provider OneFamily defines a trust like this:

-“A trust is a legal arrangement where you (the settlor) give an asset (such as a life insurance policy) to someone else (the trustees) to hold for the benefit of another person or group of people (the beneficiaries) until some time in the future” – (source: www.onefamily.com).
+“A trust is a legal arrangement where you (the settlor) give an asset (such as a life insurance policy) to someone else (the trustees) to hold for the benefit of another person or group of people (the beneficiaries) until some time in the future“

-1) Avoid or minimise 40% inheritance tax (or IHT)
+1) Avoid or reduce 40% inheritance tax (IHT)

-If your house is valued at £600,000 and your life policy £125,000, then your estate would be valued at £725,000 minimum.
-In this simplified scenario, your inheritance tax bill would be £160,000, (40% of the £400,000 above the £325,000 threshold).
+For example, if your house is valued at £600,000 and your life insurance is worth £125,000, then your total estate would be valued at £725,000.

 Also, large assets like properties, are likely to increase in value over time.
 So, if you set up your life policy 20 years ago, your home is probably worth much more now.